Patient Participation Group

 Minutes of the last meeting

-The minutes for the last meeting were accepted and signed by MF.
+The minutes for the last meeting were accepted and signed by KS.

 Matters arising